X-ray Thomson scattering absolute intensity from the f-sum rule in the imaginary-time domain: Discussion

-From a physical perspective, the normalization gives us direct access to the static structure factor $S_{ee}(\mathbf{q})$, which is important in its own right.
+We are convinced that our scheme provides the basis for a range of interesting future work.
+Previously, evaluating the Laplace transform of the bare experimental signal allowed one to exploit the symmetry of the ITCF with respect to $\tau$, giving one access to a single parameter, namely the temperature~\cite{Dornheim_T_2022,Dornheim_T2_2022}.
+Having absolute knowledge of the ITCF now unlocks the full information about the system in various ways.
+For example, the normalization gives us direct access to the static structure factor $S_{ee}(\mathbf{q})$, which is important in its own right.
 This additional bit of information might help to further constrain the forward modelling of XRTS measurements via chemical models~\cite{Gregori_PRE_2003,siegfried_review,kraus_xrts} or \emph{ab initio} simulations~\cite{Schoerner_PRB_2022_2,dynamic2,Ramakrishna_PRB_2021,Moldabekov_PRR_2023}.
+The rigorous quantification of the associated uncertainties in the extracted parameters based on Markov chain Monte Carlo (MCMC) calculations~\cite{Kasim_POP_2019} with and without using our new approach is beyond the scope of the present work and will be pursued in dedicated future projects.

-In addition, it makes XRTS a useful tool for the probing of electron--electron correlations on different length scales.
+In addition, the present scheme makes XRTS a useful tool for the probing of electron--electron correlations on different length scales.
 The fact that XRTS measurements allow us to check the integration over the available spectral range can also be useful as a rigorous benchmark for X-ray diffraction~\cite{Vorberger_PRE_2015}.

-We again note that the ITCF $F_{ee}(\mathbf{q},\tau)$, by definition, contains the same information as the dynamic structure factor $S_{ee}(\mathbf{q},\omega)$.
-Experimental results for the properly normalized ITCF will, therefore, allow us to extract a wealth of additional information from XRTS measurements beyond the temperature~\cite{Dornheim_T_2022,Dornheim_T2_2022}, including quasi-particle excitation energies and even nontrivial processes such as the roton-type feature that has recently been reported in an interacting electron gas at low density~\cite{Dornheim_Nature_2022,Dornheim_insight_2022,Dornheim_PTR_2022}.
+More importantly, the ITCF $F_{ee}(\mathbf{q},\tau)$, by definition, contains the same information as the dynamic structure factor $S_{ee}(\mathbf{q},\omega)$.
+Experimental results for the properly normalized ITCF will, therefore, allow us to extract a wealth of additional information from XRTS measurements beyond the temperature~\cite{Dornheim_T_2022,Dornheim_T2_2022}, such as the number density $n$ or the charge state $Z$, thereby completing knowledge of an equation-of-state.
+Furthermore, it has been suggested that the ITCF also gives one access to quasi-particle excitation energies and even to nontrivial processes such as the roton-type feature that has recently been reported in an interacting electron gas at low density~\cite{Dornheim_Nature_2022,Dornheim_insight_2022,Dornheim_PTR_2022,Hamann_PRR_2023}.
 In this context, a particularly important relation is given by the imaginary-time version of the fluctuation--dissipation theorem~\cite{Dornheim_insight_2022},